top of page

 Is on-site lodging available?

 Yes!
-Here's the skinny on accommodations at Walker Ranch:
+Here's the skinny on accommodations at Moss Village:

-Private room upgrade for $80/night may be possible, depending on how many students we have coming for each class.
+Private room upgrades may be possible, depending on how many students we have coming for each class.
+Private rooms are $120/night.

-Car camping is available for $30/night.
+Car camping is available for $40/night.
 There is only space for 2 car campers.

-Campers have access to the Octobarn bathroom/shower, and to an outdoor shower and outhouses.
+Campers have access to the Octabarn kitchen and bathroom.
+The bathroom has a shower and there is also an outdoor shower and outhouses.

 Alternatively, there are lots of great airbnbs and hotels in the area.